 That is what Moses refused to do, because the price of such knowledge is simply too high.
 He would have understood the course of history from the vantage point of God, but only at the cost of ceasing to be human.
 How could he still be moved by the cry of slaves, the anguish of the oppressed, if he understood its place in the scheme of things, if he knew that it was necessary in the long run?
 Such knowledge is divine, not human – and to have it means saying goodbye to our most human instincts: compassion, sympathy, identification with the plight of the innocent, the wronged, the afflicted and oppressed.
 If to “look at the face of God” is to understand why suffering is sometimes necessary, then Moses was afraid to look – afraid that it would rob him of the one thing he felt in his very bones, the thing that made him the leader he was: his anger at the sight of evil which drove him, time and again, to intervene in the name of justice.

 Moses was afraid to “look at the face of God.”
 But there are two primary names of God in the Bible: Elokim and Hashem (the so-called tetragrammaton, the four-letter name).
 Elokim, say the Sages, refers to God’s attribute of justice.
-Hashem refers to his compassion, his mercy, his kindness.
-At the burning bush, Moses was afraid to look at Elokim.
+Hashem refers to His compassion, His mercy, His kindness.
+At the Burning Bush, Moses was afraid to look at Elokim.
 His reward, years later, was that he saw “the form of Hashem.”
 He understood God’s compassion.
 He did not understand – he was afraid to understand – God’s attribute of justice.
 He preferred to fight injustice as he saw it, than to accept it by seeing its role in the script of eternity.
 When it came to kindness and mercy, Moses was inspired by heaven.
-But when it came to justice, Moses preferred to be human than divine.
+But when it came to justice, Moses preferred to be human than Divine.

 So it was throughout history.
-Jews, however deeply they believed in God and divine providence, never made their peace with what seemed to them to be injustice.
+Jews, however deeply they believed in God and Divine Providence, never made their peace with what seemed to them to be injustice.
 Albert Einstein spoke of the “almost fanatical love of justice” that made him “thank his stars” that he belonged to the Jewish tradition.

 Nowhere is this clearer than in the book of Job.
 Job protests the injustice of his fate.
 His comforters tell him he is wrong.
 God is just, therefore there is a reason for the tragedies that have befallen him.
 Throughout the long dialogue we sense that Job is on the brink of blasphemy, that it is his comforters who speak the truth.
 Yet at the conclusion of the book our expectations are suddenly overturned.
-God says to Eliphaz and his colleagues: “I am angry with you and your two friends, because you have not spoken as you ought about me, as my servant Job has done.”
+God says to Eliphaz and his colleagues: “I am angry with you and your two friends, because you have not spoken as you ought about Me, as My servant Job has done.”

 It is an astonishing volte-face.
 Better the protests of Job than the acceptance of fate on the part of his friends.
-Yes, there is an ultimate justice in the affairs of mankind.
+Yes, there is an ultimate justice in the affairs of humankind.
 But we may not aspire to such knowledge – not because we cannot (because, being human, our minds are too limited, our horizons too short) but because we morally must not, for we would then accept evil and not fight against it.
-God wants us to be human not divine.
+God wants us to be human, not Divine.
 He seeks our protest against evil, our passion for justice, our refusal to come to terms with a world in which the innocent suffer and the evil have power.

-It is that refusal – born not out of a lack of faith but precisely the opposite, the conviction that God wants us to be active in pursuit of justice – that drove Abraham, Jeremiah and Job; that drove successive generations of those inspired by the Bible to fight slavery, tyranny, poverty and disease; that moves us to become God’s partners in the work of redemption.
+It is that refusal – born not out of a lack of faith but precisely the opposite, the conviction that God wants us to be active in pursuit of justice – that drove Abraham, Jeremiah, and Job; that drove successive generations of those inspired by the Bible to fight slavery, tyranny, poverty and disease; that moves us to become God’s partners in the work of redemption.
 Faced with the opportunity to understand the troubling aspects of history from the vantage-point of God, Moses was afraid to look.
 He was right, and for this he was rewarded.
-God does not want us to understand the suffering of the innocent but to fight for a world in which the innocent no longer suffer.
+God does not want us to understand the suffering of the innocent.
+He wants us to fight for a world in which the innocent no longer suffer.
 To that, Moses dedicated his life.
 Can we, his disciples, do less?

 Maurice was a visionary philanthropist.
 Vivienne was a woman of the deepest humility.